-Thirty percent of the course grade will be based on homework.
+One third of the course grade will be based on homework.
 Some of the homework will consist of problems assigned from the textbook.
 There will also be a few (about five) small programming assignments.
 Programming assignments will usually be small "system programming" exercises.
 Programming will be done on napoleon which runs the DG/UX operating system, a version of UNIX.

-Seventy percent of the course grade will be based on exam grades.
-There will be two in-class midterm exams each counting fifteen percent of the course grade.
-The first midterm will be Wednesday, February 17.
-It will cover file systems, chapters one through five of the text.
-The second midterm will be Wednesday, March 23.
-It will cover process control and scheduling, chapters six through eight of the text.
-The final exam will contribute the remaining forty percent of the course grade.
-The final exam will be comprehensive, i.e., cover the entire course but will have a slight emphasis on memory management and interprocessor communication, topics covered in the last month of the course.
-The scheduled final exam time for MWF 1:00 PM classes is 9:00 AM on Tuesday, May 3, the last day of the exam period.
-There is nothing that can be done about that.
-(No early exams!)
+Two thirds of the course grade will be based on exam grades.
+There will be two in-class midterm exams each counting one sixth of the course grade.
+The first midterm covering file systems will be Friday, February 24.
+The second midterm covering process control and scheduling will be Monday, April 10.
+The final exam will contribute the remaining one third of the course grade.
+The final exam will be comprehensive, i.e., cover the entire course, but will have a slight emphasis on device drivers, networking, and interprocess communication, topics covered in the last month of the course.
+The scheduled final exam time is 2:00 PM on Tuesday, May 2.